Euro area bond investors take breather after rush into safe-haven assets

 The first reaction to the Middle East conflict was a rush into safe-haven assets, which drove yields down, while a jump in oil prices fuelled inflation fears.

-The conflict did little to affect a key gauge of euro zone long-term inflation expectations EUIL5YF5Y=R, which rose above 2.5% to levels seen last week.
+The conflict did little to affect a key gauge of euro zone long-term inflation expectations EUIL5YF5Y=R, which remained above 2.5%.

 ((stefano.rebaudo@thomsonreuters.com;))